Irwin Allen: In popular culture

 On January 3, 2008, BBC Four showed a night of Allen's work which included the 1995 documentary The Fantasy Worlds of Irwin Allen along with episodes of Lost in Space, Land of the Giants and Voyage to the Bottom of the Sea.

-Episode 57 of the Disney TV series Duck Tales screened December 8, 1987, titled "The Uncrashable Hindentanic" features a character called "Irwin Mallard" who films the destruction of Scrooge McDuck's airship called the Hindentanic in the disaster movie style of Irwin Allen.
+Episode 57 of the Disney TV series DuckTales, broadcast on December 8, 1987 and titled "The Uncrashable Hindentanic", features a character called "Irwin Mallard" who films the destruction of Scrooge McDuck's airship called the Hindentanic in the disaster movie style of Irwin Allen.

 "The Irwin Allen Show" was a skit on SCTV.
-The Irwin Allen Show was a Johnny Carson-style talk show with Allen as the host.
-The guests were stars in Allen's movies, and they were each individually victims of an Irwin Allen-style disaster while a guest on the talk show (e.g. Red Buttons was attacked by a swarm of bees).
+The Irwin Allen Show was a Johnny Carson–style talk show with Allen as the host.
+The guests were stars in Allen's movies, and they were each individually victims of an Irwin Allen–style disaster while a guest on the talk show (e.g. Red Buttons was attacked by a swarm of bees).

 In the film Ocean's Thirteen (2007) Linus Caldwell (played by Matt Damon) announces aloud to a catatonic Reuben Tishkoff that Rusty Ryan is doing an 'Irwin Allen' which is a reference to the fake earthquake they stage later in the story.

-American noise rock band Killdozer released a song about Irwin Allen called “Man vs. Nature”.
+American noise rock band Killdozer released a song about Irwin Allen's work called "Man vs. Nature".

+The second half of "Marge vs. the Monorail," often considered the best episode of the long-running animated comedy The Simpsons, is a parody of Irwin Allen's disaster films.